Title: A Genealogy of Liberty

 I have spoken of Mill as the great spokesman for that view in the Anglophone classical tradition of liberalism and I think that is correct.
 But notice that that came down to our time in existentialist moral philosophy which is an enormous extension of just that idea of how the self can enslave the self through inauthenticity.

-Let me round up this part of my discussion by adding a word about one other possibility in late 19th-century social philosophy although I have to say that this will cause me to skid off my purely English language track just for a moment although the works I want to talk about are all translated into the English.
+Let me round up this part of my discussion by adding a word about one other possibility in late 19th-century social philosophy although I have to say that this will cause me to skid off my purely English language track just for a moment although the works I want to talk about are all translated into the English language.
 So here is the possibility that I want to put before you.

 The idea that you might undermine your own freedom by acting with a consciousness which is false.
 False to what?
 False to your own true or real interests.
 Maybe not false to your phenomenal desires but false to your real interests.
 Notice how close Mill comes to this when he talks about the permanent interests of men — he’s talking about men always, I am sorry — as progressive beings.

 [I seem to be in a Foucauldian mood this evening — Foucault of course famous for the claim that there’s no such thing as an exhaustive taxonomy.
-That must be right.
+That must be right!
 And in any case, I want to leave the enquiry as open as we can possibly leave it.
 We are talking about freedom.
 So, I would be very happy if people had more say about that in the discussion.

 By the way, the most obvious thing that’s going to occur to us is the unconscious.
 Freud always saw himself as a theorist of freedom and very unfortunately sexist way of putting it but he said the aspiration of his theory was to make people a master in their own house again.
-That’s to say… well, you all know the theory and it skids away from social theory so I haven’t talked about it but there might be other candidates besides Freud’s theory.]
+That’s to say… well, you all know the theory and it skids away from social philosophy so I haven’t talked about it but there might be other candidates besides Freud’s theory.]

 We know have — I think you’d agree — an array of different conceptions of freedom and it’s definitely beginning to look like a genealogy in that some choices are required, there are disputes here which are going to be irresolvable: some people are going to say We don’t want to add the self; some are going to say We have to add the self; some are going to say The external interference has to be only bodily; some are going to say It includes the will.
 So, there is no way of turning this into a narrative now.
 This is the collision that Nietzsche talks about.